 Make loud or unnecessary sounds or noises, which disturb the quiet of the Library, other persons or Library Staff.

-“Loiter," defined as remaining in the Library or on the premises without reading, studying, or using Library materials or facilities or being engaged in Library-related activities.
-“Premises” includes the parking lot, area surrounding the library building and the library building.
-Persons not using the Library or Loitering shall leave the premises.
+“Loiter”, which is defined as remaining in the Library without reading, studying, or using Library materials or facilities or being engaged in Library-related activities, and being on the Library premises, which includes the parking lot and area surrounding the library building, in a manner that is unlawful under Section 11-175 of the Township Code of Ordinances.

 Use cell phones in the Quiet Study Room.
 Cell phones ringers should be set to vibrate or be turned off.
-Cell phone conversations are subject to the strictures in Rule #1.
+Cell phone conversations in other parts of the Library are subject to the strictures in Rule #1.

-Harass, intimidate, disturb, or threaten any person by word or act, or interfere with any other person’s use of the Library facilities by behaving in any manner, which reasonably can be expected to disturb other persons or interfere with their use of the Library.
-Examples of such behavior include but are not limited to, fighting, use of objectionable language, staring at another person, following another person, and singing or talking to others in conversation.
+Harass, intimidate, disturb, stalk, or threaten any person by word or act, or interfere with any other person’s use of the Library facilities by behaving in any manner which reasonably can be expected to disturb other persons or interfere with their use of the Library.
+Examples of such behavior include but are not limited to, fighting, use of objectionable language, staring at another person, following another person, and singing or talking to others in monologues.

 Behave in a way that presents an imminent danger to the life or safety of others, including intentional non-emergency activation of alarmed exits, fire alarms, etc.

-Engage in displays of physical affection or sexually inappropriate conduct.
+Engage in excessive displays of affection or sexually inappropriate conduct.

-Consume food of any kind or beverages without a lid except in connection with events catered for or sponsored through the Library in approved locations.
+Consume food or beverages except in connection with events catered for or sponsored through the Library in approved locations.
 No gum shall be deposited or left anywhere on the premises.

 Enter the Library barefoot or without wearing a shirt.

-Firearms that are brandished, carried or possessed in violation of the laws of the United States or the State of Michigan.
+-Fireworks or explosive device. - Firearms in violation of the laws of the United States or the State of Michigan. - A Knife, Dirk, or Stiletto with a blade longer than three (3) inches or that is mechanically operated.

-Be present on the premises while in possession of liquor, non-prescribed controlled substances or alcoholic beverages, or be under the influence of any such substance or beverage.
+Be present on the premises while in possession of liquor, non-prescribed controlled substance or alcoholic beverages, or be under the influence of any such substance or beverage.

 Bring any animal into the facilities except service animals trained to aid the disabled and animals brought into the Library in conjunction with Library programs.

-Operate any radio, walkman, CD player, dictating equipment, MP3 player, or any other such personal device, or headphones provided by the Library for its computer workstations, so that any other person can hear it.
+Operate any radio, iPod, CD player, phone, any other personal device, or headphones provided by the Library for its computer workstations so that any other person can hear it.

 Have bodily hygiene so offensive as to constitute a nuisance to other persons.